 Councilman questions official’s absencePublished 9:41am Friday, August 24, 2012

 FRANKLIN—This summer’s absence of Superintendent Dr. Michelle Belle is one of the things Councilman Don Blythe hopes to discuss during a joint meeting of the Franklin City Council and School Board at 6:30 p.m.
 Tuesday, Aug.
-28.patients
+28.

 Belle was out due to doctor’s orders beginning in early June.
 The schools’ Associate Director of Instruction Beverly Rabil was designated to act on Belle’s behalf during her absence.
 Belle has since returned.